From a recent trip. I had the good fortune to witness a traditional Japanese wedding. These things are always pretty cool to watch.

 Taiko (太鼓) are a kind of traditional Japanese drums.
 Have you ever listened to them before?
 The performances are really something to see.
 Everyone plays in complete unison, down to using the exact same hand and arm gestures.
 I have no idea how much practice goes into this, but I imagine it is a lot!

 I think that is a cell phone he’s holding anyways.
 The latest crop from docomo all look like cameras.
 I think they are all something crazy like 10 megapixels, too.
 Are point and shoot cameras dead?
 Yes, or soon will be.
 Why buy a point and shoot with a menu system so complicated and confusing that you need a PhD to figure it out when your cell phone can give you the same quality of photo?

-A group of people enjoying the cherry blossoms in the photo below.
 As soon as the cherry blossoms even start to bud, hundreds of people flock to them and any area with even a few cherry trees suddenly gets very busy.

 I’ve told you guys before how matsuri—festivals—in Japan are strange.
 These old fellas appear to be having a good time.
 The middle one is suppose to be a fox.
 This is from Toyokawa Inari, and foxes are the guardians of or at least the messengers for Inari.
 There are thousands of fox everything all over this place.
 Like here.